THE FREEDOM TRAIL

 There are numerous free parking garages in Free parking can be found in several garages in downtown Norwich.
 Walkers take care: Jail Hill has very steep inclines in certain sections.

 Text written and researched by Rachel Carley and Regan Miner.
 Special thanks to City historian, Dale Plummer, Todd Levine and Marena Wisniewski from the State Historic Preservation Office for editing the text.
-Thank you to the Norwich NAACP Chapter President, Dianne Daniels, and Shiela Hayes for contributing to the text.
+Thank you to members of the Norwich NAACP Chapter, Dianne Daniels and Shiela Hayes, for contributing to the text.

 The trail was produced by the Norwich Historical Society in 2019.

 Slavery in Colonial Connecticut